Joesef127/Tip_Calculator/tip-calculator-app-main/README.md

 ### Useful resources

-- (https://www.developermozilla.org) - This is an amazing article which helped me finally understand a lot of things.
+- (https://www.developermozilla.org) - This is an amazing website which helped me finally understand a lot of things.
 I'd recommend it to anyone still learning this just about anything concerning website development.

 ## Author